 In any drive to decentralize government, two ends much be met:

 Certainly such industries as auto manufacturing will prove difficult to centralize, due to the inherent economies of scale.
 Other industries, such as the tech sector, are easily decentralized.
-Still others – healthcare and housing – have always been local in terms of point of service, but these industries have massively centralized, in terms of their ownership and management structure, over the most recent decades.
+Still others – healthcare and housing – have always been local in terms of point of service, but these industries have massively centralized, in terms of their ownership and management structure, over recent decades.
 Simply considering the dysfunctional state of the U.S. healthcare system is all it takes to understand the negative effects of centralizing (and switching to for-profit status).

 Secondly, and probably the single most critical end in any drive for decentralizing government, we will need an army of accountants who understand public financial spreadsheets.
 This is where we can follow the money, and complete cooperation and transparency will be required from the local government.